The Brady Bunch Movie-1995

 A tough film to review, The Lure is rather disjointed, but kudos for creativity and unpredictability.

-The story is completely perplexing and difficult to follow, yet something is mesmerizing and escapist about it.
+The story is perplexing and difficult to follow, yet something is mesmerizing and escapist about it.

-My wonder is if Smoczynska intended the film to make total sense or left it open to a bit of interpretation- after all the film is a mix of fairy tale and real-life experience.
+I wonder if Smoczynska intended the film to make total sense or left it open to a bit of interpretation.
+The film is a mix of fairy tales and real-life experiences.

 Some portions appear to be rather dream-like, for example, the nightclub singer has thoughts or visions involving Silver and Golden, but what is unclear is whether she is experiencing reality or imagination.